 The Company has adopted a code of business conduct and ethics (the "Code") that applies to all of our employees, officers and directors, including those officers responsible for financial reporting.
 The Code contains general guidelines for conducting our business consistent with the highest standards of business ethics and compliance with applicable law, and is intended to qualify as a "code of ethics" within the meaning of Section 406 of the Sarbanes-Oxley Act of 2002 and Item 406 of Regulation S-K. Day-to-day compliance with the Code is overseen by the Company compliance officer appointed by our Board.
 The Company expects that, to the extent required by law, any amendments to the code, or any waivers of its requirements, will be disclosed on our website.
-The information on our website is not part of this report.
+The Code is available on our corporate website at www.plbygroup.com.
+The information on our website is not part of this Proxy Statement.